babarrett/g80-9009/method-1-yangdigi-controller.md

 ### Unknown, check when keyboard arrives

-* Do the built-in functions, display commands (on the fly macro creation, calculator) still work?
-Likely not.
 * Does buzzer work?
 * What will the supply of these controllers be like in the future?
 They may not continue to be available.